Skip to main content

 Course overview

-BA (Hons) Games Design will teach you how to take the software tools of games design and create new gaming experiences.
-Explore skills sought by industry, such as storyboarding, coding and play testing which will enable you to translate your ideas into playable games.
+A (Hons) Games Design will teach you how to take the software tools of games design to create new gaming experiences.
+Explore skills sought by industry, such as game storyboarding, prototyping, programming and play testing so that you can translate your ideas into playable games.

-This concept-to-game approach is supported by the growing theoretical area of games studies.
+This concept-to-game approach is supported by the growing area of games studies, so that you’ll understand how games work and why games are so effective.

 What to expect

-• You'll learn the design and development skills necessary sought after by leading design and software companies worldwide such as interactive design, the psychology of games, designing the experience of play, computer programming and 3D modelling.
+• Develop industry-ready skills: Learn the skills sought after worldwide, such as user experience design, psychology of games, designing the experience of play, computer programming, and 3D spaces and low-poly modelling.

 Industry experience and opportunities